rushio-consulting/all_platform_example/README.md

 # All platform example

-The repository goal is to provide an example of a cross-platform application (android, ios, linux, macos, windows, web) written in Flutter look like.
+The repository goal is to provide an example of a cross-platform application (android, ios, linux, macos, windows, web) written in Flutter.

 In this example we use API that are different based on the platform.